Microman: Microman Kodansha TV Magazine manga (1978–79)

-In 1977, TV Magazine—a children's oriented magazine published by Kodansha Ltd.—began publishing an official, Takara approved serialized Microman manga drawn by manga artist Yoshihiro Moritou.
+In 1977, TV Magazine—a children's oriented magazine published by Kodansha—began publishing an official, Takara approved serialized Microman manga drawn by manga artist Yoshihiro Moritou.
 This serialized manga was compiled into six volumes released from 1978 to 1979.
 Additionally, a set of 30 Menko cards featuring Moritou's manga versions of Microman characters and vehicles was released during that period as well.

 Microman Secret File Volume 1 catalog and manga (1984)

 By 1984, Takara was continuing the trend of focusing their New Microman line away from the core 3.75 in Microman action figures to robots and other items.
 Specifically, their new focus was on their line of transformable items in the Micro Change line.
-Technically Microman Secret File Volume 1 was not a traditional, stand-alone manga one could purchase on their own; it was a combination catalog and manga that was packaged with a few of the new toys in the 1984 Micro Change toyline such as MC-19: Binocular Robo Scope Man.
+Technically Microman Secret File Volume 1 was not a traditional, stand-alone manga one could purchase on their own; it was a combination of catalog and manga that was packaged with a few of the new toys in the 1984 Micro Change toyline such as MC-19: Binocular Robo Scope Man.
 Its purpose was to establish the new direction of the Microman toyline and place the new Micro Change line in proper context within the larger Microman universe.
-The manga portion of the Microman Secret File Volume 1 contained artwork by Yoshihiro Moritou; the manga artist who created the original Kodansha TV Magazine manga in the 1970s.
+The manga portion of the Microman Secret File Volume 1 contained artwork by Yoshihiro Moritou, the manga artist who created the original Kodansha TV Magazine manga in the 1970s.

 Hasbro's new Transformers toyline and related storyline would supersede many of the concepts and ideas presented in Microman Secret File Volume 1.

 Microman: The Small Giant Comic BomBom manga (1998–1999)

 From October 1998 to December 1999, Comic BomBom serialized a new manga based on Takara's new 1998 Magne Powers & LED Powers Microman toylines drawn by manga artist Hisashi Matsumoto.
-This manga was subsequently compiled into stand-alone volumes and released by Kodansha Ltd. The plot focused on a school boy who receives a package that contains five small action figures that begin to move on their own and start to talk to him.
+This manga was subsequently compiled into stand-alone volumes and released by Kodansha.
+The plot focused on a school boy who receives a package that contains five small action figures that begin to move on their own and start to talk to him.
 They introduce themselves as Microman, hailing from the planet "Micro Earth" and were sent to Earth to help save the planet.

 Microman: The Small Giant Studio Pierrot anime (1999)

-A Microman anime adaption was created by Studio Pierrot, based on the toys and the manga created by Hisashi Matsumoto and serialized in Comic BomBom, and ran from January 4, 1999 to December 27, 1999 on TV Tokyo.
+A Microman anime adaption was created by Studio Pierrot, based on the toys and the manga created by Hisashi Matsumoto and serialized in Comic BomBom, and ran from January 4 to December 27, 1999 on TV Tokyo.
 The series was subsequently released on VHS and DVD by Pioneer LDC.
-A companion theatrical movie based on the anime TV series was also released in 1999.
+A companion theatrical film based on the anime TV series was also released in 1999.
 A PlayStation game related to the series, Chou Jiryoku Senshi Microman: Generation 2000, developed by Barnhouse Effect and published by Takara, was released in Japan on December 16, 1999.